 What is an Approved Verifier

-This is a growing field and more companies around the world are joining our Scheme to become an Approved Verifier, in order to help us Certify the increasing number of green bonds.
+This is a rapidly growing market and more companies around the world are joining us to become an Approved Verifier, in order to help us Certify the increasing number of green bonds.

 For details of the Climate Bonds Standard Assurance Framework and Guidance for Verifiers, please visit our Verifier Resource Page.

 Training, support and oversight of Approved Verifiers are provided by the Climate Bonds Secretariat.